yodkwtf/sql-fundamentals/Notes.md

 ## Databases

 A database is a collection of tables.
 It is a container for tables and other objects.
-We can multiple databases in a single SQL Server instance.
+We can have multiple databases in a single SQL Server instance.

 #### Queries

-- Get the list of databases in the server
+- Get the list of databases on the server

   ```sql
   SHOW DATABASES;